CameronWills/semantic-release-jira/CONTRIBUTING.md

 - This project uses [Biome](https://biomejs.dev/) for formatting and linting.
 Run `yarn format` before committing.
 - TypeScript is used throughout the codebase.
 Please follow existing patterns and types.

-## Reporting Issues

-If you find a bug or have a feature request, please [open an issue](https://github.com/aechweeks/semantic-release-jira-releases-modern/issues) and provide as much detail as possible.

 ## License

 By contributing, you agree that your contributions will be licensed under the [MIT License](LICENSE).

----

-Thank you for helping make **semantic-release-jira-releases-modern** better!